ChrisRackauckas/ASKEM_Evaluation_Staging/docs/src/Scenario3/Evaluation_Scenario_3.md

 savefig("test_fit_S3_Q2.png")
 ```

+#### Explanation of the Fit

+Once again it's clear that the model is unable to fit the data well.
+The same issues apply to the new data as well.
+The S, R, and D data all increase the rate of growth after the infection's peak, which is impossible to occur in
+the SIRHD model and thus suggests that the infection peak might be an anomoly of the data.
+In either case, it's
+impossible to both fit the non-decreasing derivatives of these 3 data series while also fitting the peak of the
+infection, with this model.
+Additionally. for no parameters does the SIRHD model emit oscillatory solutions as seen
+in the data, which suggests a model deficiency.

 ### Evaluate Model Forecasts

 In order to evaluate the model forecasts, we developed a functional which does the forecasting part with multiple models